 The Campbell County Department of Social Services (DSS) promotes community involvement through its Volunteer Services Program.
 Volunteers perform hours of service of their own free will without compensation.
 The mission of the agency is to promote self-reliance and provide protection through community-based services.
 Not only is this achieved through the dedication of the staff and administration, but also through the volunteers.
 Volunteering expands the services and capabilities of the agency by utilizing the skills and resources of those who are willing to help their fellow citizens.

-Volunteers are required to submit to the following background inquires:
+Volunteers are required to be at least eighteen (18) years of age, and must submit to the following background inquires: